Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Mapping the spiral arms in the stellar kinematics

 We defined two structures ($\alpha$ and $\gamma$) by selecting the ``fast" bins (those with $\Delta V>0$) and two structures ($\beta$ and $\delta+\epsilon$) by selecting ``slow" bins (those with $\Delta V<0$).
 However, the perpendicular profile of the outermost structure shows that it is a double-peaked feature, which we decided to split into two structures, $\delta$ and $\epsilon$.
 There is an additional red feature inside $R \approx 6$ kpc; this saturated region is likely because the relatively simple structure of the universal RC, which is unable to represent the rich structure of the inner MW disc (near the end of the bar); whatever the specific reason, such discrepancy is beyond the scope of this paper.
 There is also an outer blue region; but, as it is noisy and boundless, we are not able to characterise the structure in that area.

-Because traditional models expect the slow material to accumulate in the arms and the fast material to define the inter-arms; the three red extended structures ($\beta$, $\delta$, $\epsilon$) behave like spiral arms, where the rotation is slower than the local circular velocity; while in blue, with fast rotation, we find two inter-arm-like structures, one marked as $\alpha$, and another that crosses through the Sun’s position, marked as $\gamma$.
+Because traditional models expect the slow material to accumulate in the arms and the fast material to define the inter-arms \citep[e.g.][]{Lin1964,Kalnajs1973,Elmegreen1986}; the three red extended structures ($\beta$, $\delta$, $\epsilon$) behave like spiral arms, where the rotation is slower than the axisymmetric velocity; while in blue, with fast rotation, we find two inter-arm-like structures, one marked as $\alpha$, and another that crosses through the Sun’s position, marked as $\gamma$.

 The red spirals display detailed features that show a wide variety of behaviours: while spiral $\delta$ is a single large fragment, potentially part of a larger structure, spiral $\epsilon$ is composed by two main fragments separated by a prominent gap around (-10.2,1.0) kpc, and spiral $\beta$ is fragmented and clumpy, with several small gaps along its extension.
-Overall, all three spirals show evidence of flocculence.
+Overall, all three spirals show evidence of flocculence; it should be noted that this flocculence is not the more usual density flocculence, but rather is a ``kinematic flocculence", a counterpart that is necessary for the density flocculence to appear.

+These results are mostly independent of the selected $V_{\it avg}(R)$; any analysis using a smooth axisymmetric slowly decreasing curve will find the same structures that we are finding: any moderate height or tilt variation (i.e. a reasonable variation) will, at most, produce noticeable changes in the width of the kinematic structures, but would produce only small modifications of the locus of the maxima and minima, and nearly no modifications in the measured pitch angles.
+Even major changes in the absolute value or inclination of the reference curve could eliminate one (or more) of the structures we have defined (i.e. red to blue or vice versa) but their signal will still be present in the form of a local minimum or maximum, including the same pitch angle that we are observing.